HiHihahabubleke/Guangouar/README.md

 ## Deploying

 - The frontend (`index.html`) can be deployed to GitHub Pages.
-- Host the backend (server.js) on any Node.js hosting platform (Render, Heroku, etc.).
+- If you host the backend (`server.js`) on a Node.js platform (Render, Heroku, etc.), set `BACKEND_URL` in `index.html` to that URL so questions are requested from the server.
-- In `index.html` set `BACKEND_URL` to the URL where the backend is deployed so that the page can fetch question files.
+- When deploying only to GitHub Pages without a backend, leave `BACKEND_URL` empty and the page will load the JSON files directly.
+- When deploying only to GitHub Pages, leave `BACKEND_URL` empty.
+The page expects the quiz JSON files to be located alongside `index.html` (e.g. `./PM04.json`).